sandervenema/netzpolitik/README.md

 source venv/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt
+./manage.py migrate
 ```

 This installs all the dependencies into the virtualenv, so Python can find the required packages etc. and there will be no conflicts with packages already installed on the system.
+It will execute the required database migrations.

 You should be able to deactivate the virtualenv after installing the required packages; we're going to later tell uwsgi to use the virtualenv environment.
 Exit the virtualenv by typing: `deactivate`.

 ### Setting up uswgi

+**Make sure you edit the `netzpolitik_uwsgi.ini` file to correct the paths!**

-For uwsgi, first check whether it works by executing:
+After editing the ini file, first check whether uwsgi works by executing:

 ```
 uwsgi netzpolitik_uwsgi.ini
 ```

 This should start 10 workers and the socket should now be created under /tmp.
+Check the log file to make sure.
 See **Basic nginx configuration** later in this README to see how to hook nginx up to this.
 Press `CTRL-C` to exit and kill the workers.

 #### Daemonising uwsgi